russellmatt66/GPU-samples/BinarySearch/README.md

 - `$nvcc -o benchmark binarysearch.cu`

 binarysearch.c
-- CPU code to run binary search on a population of random particles
+- CPU code to run binary search on a population of randomly-distributed particles
 - `$ gcc binarysearch.c -o cpu-bs`
 - `$ ./cpu-bs N Nx`

+cpu-bs
+- Binary executable for the CPU binary search program

 automate-benchmarking.sh
 - Shell script that automates the benchmarking of the binary search CUDA kernel
 - Need to run `find ./benchmarking-data/ -type f ! -name 'README.md' -exec rm -rf {} +` beforehand to delete everything

+benchmarking-cpu.sh
+- Shell script that automates the benchmarking of the CPU binary search program in concert with `benchmarking-cpu.py`

+benchmarking-cpu.py
+- Python that wraps around `benchmarking-cpu.sh`
+- Creates the data folder for every possible problem size

 benchmarking-data/
-- Storage for benchmarking data
+- Storage for GPU benchmarking data

 machine-learning/
 - Contains Python code to analyze the performance data and predict the performance as a function of execution configuration